CharlesCossette/decar_animate/README.md

 [TOC]

 ## Setup
+All you need to do is add the entire `decar_animate` folder to the Matlab path.
+This can be done a variety of ways, the simplest being to right-click on the the folder in the Matlab folder explorer and choosing

+    Add to Path > Selected Folder and Subfolders

+### Adding as a git submodule
 It is probably convenient to add this repo as a `submodule` for whatever other main repo you are using for your project.
 To do this, go to your main repo directory, open a terminal/git command lind and type